citp/privacy-policy-historical/p/pr/pro/promotive.com.md

-We may also use information that we receive about you from your employer and data providers who assist us in processing requests, maintaining our data and optimizing our services.
+We may also use information that we receive about you from your employer and data providers who assist us in processing requests, maintaining our data, and optimizing our services.

-#### Direct Marketing

-We may use Personally Identifying Information you provide us, such as your name and email address, to send you marketing communications.
-These communications include [emails, etc.] about training programs we provide or discount offers on our partners’ products for trainings you complete on the site.
-When you register with the site, we provide you the opportunity to opt-out of receiving these communications.
-You may change your preferences for how we communicate with you or opt-out of receiving these communications at any time by [updating your profile at [www.3point5.com/action/user/account](http://www.3point5.com/action/user/account), or by] contacting us as discussed below.

-#### SHARING YOUR INFORMATION
+### SHARING YOUR INFORMATION

 We will not disclose your Personally Identifying Information to third parties except as described in this Policy, to the extent necessary to provide you with a requested service, or under circumstances required by law.
-You agree that we may also disclose this information to third parties: (1) when we have reason to believe that such disclosure is necessary to identify, contact or bring legal action against someone who may be causing injury to or interference with (either intentionally or unintentionally) our rights or property, customers or other users of our site, or anyone else who could be harmed by such activities; and (2) to respond to judicial process and provide information to law enforcement agencies or in connection with an investigation on matters related to public safety, as permitted by law, or otherwise as required by law, such as to comply with a subpoena or similar legal process.
+You agree that we may also disclose this information to third parties: (1) when we have reason to believe that such disclosure is necessary to identify, contact, or bring legal action against someone who may be causing injury to or interference with (either intentionally or unintentionally) our rights or property, customers or other users of our sites, or anyone else who could be harmed by such activities; or (2) to respond to judicial process and provide information to law enforcement agencies or in connection with an investigation on matters related to public safety, as permitted by law, or otherwise as required by law, such as to comply with a subpoena or similar legal process.

 We may transfer your Personally Identifying Information to third party service providers that assist us with carrying out these purposes.
 For example, we may use a data processing contractor to operate computer systems on our behalf, for administrative, technical support, or other business purposes as necessary to facilitate our transactions with you, analyze our data, conduct analytics services, or to maintain and improve our services.
 Whenever any Personally Identifying Information is transferred to a such a third party service provider, that party will be contractually bound to use such Personally Identifying Information only to carry out the services we have requested, to abide by our Policy, and to provide adequate protection for the Personally Identifying Information.

 We reserve the right to transfer any Personally Identifying Information we have about you in the event that we merge with or are acquired by a third party.
 We may disclose your Personally Identifying Information for any other purpose with your consent.

 ### YOUR CHOICES FOR CONTROLLING YOUR INFORMATION

 #### Correcting or Changing Your Information

 We are concerned about the accuracy, currency, and completeness of the Personally Identifying Information we collect and take appropriate steps to ensure that the information we have is accurate and up-to-date.
-In addition to the options provided to you in this policy, if you wish to review, amend, correct, update, delete Personally Identifying Information we have collected about you online, or to opt out of receiving our marketing communications, contact us at: +1-866-376-4685 or <http://www.3point5.com/action/feedback>.
+In addition to the options provided to you in this Policy, if you wish to review, amend, correct, update, or delete Personally Identifying Information we have collected about you online, or to opt out of receiving our marketing communications, contact us at: +1-866-376-4685 or http://www.3point5.com/action/feedback.
 You may also contact us by writing to:

 Ron Martinez
-eXperticity
+Experticity
 9 Exchange Plaza, Suite 1000
 Salt Lake City, Utah 84111

 We will respond to your access request within any legally required time period or within 30 days.
 We reserve the right not to allow access to your information if we believe in good faith that such disclosure is prohibited by law or if the rights of another individual might be violated.

-You may cancel your registration to our site and/or request the removal of your Personally Identifying Information from our visitor records by sending an email at http://www.3point5.com/feedback.
+You may cancel your registration to our sites and/or request the removal of your Personally Identifying Information from our visitor records by sending an email at http://www.3point5.com/feedback.
 We will send an email to confirm your request.
 After you respond, we will remove your information from our database.
 Residual information may remain in our archives and records, but this information will not be used for any purpose, commercial or otherwise.
 We reserve the right to maintain information on registered visitors who have violated any of our policies or who have had their access to the site blocked.

 ### SECURITY

-We use a variety of technologies and processes to protect Personally Identifying Information collected on this site, including physical, technological, and organizational security measures.
+We use a variety of technologies and processes to protect Personally Identifying Information collected on the sites, including physical, technological, and organizational security measures.
 For example, we use encryption technology whenever transmitting personal information.
 Unfortunately, no security technology is completely secure, and you should remember that email is not a secure means of communication.
 We retain Personally Identifying Information that we collect only as long as reasonably necessary to fulfill the purposes for which it was collected or to meet any legal requirements.

-Some or all of the Personally Identifying Information we collect may be stored or processed on servers located outside of Hong Kong, including in the United States, whose data protection laws may differ from those where you live.
+Some or all of the Personally Identifying Information we collect may be stored or processed on servers located outside of your country, including in the United States, whose data protection laws may differ from those where you live.
 As a result, this information may be subject to access requests from governments, courts, or law enforcement in those jurisdictions according to laws in those jurisdictions.
-Subject to applicable laws in such other jurisdictions, we will use reasonable efforts to ensure that appropriate protections are in place to maintain protections on the Personally Identifying Information that are equivalent to those in Hong Kong.
+Subject to applicable laws in such other jurisdictions, we will use reasonable efforts to ensure that appropriate protections are in place to maintain protections on the Personally Identifying Information that are equivalent to those in your country.

 ### LINKS TO OTHER WEBSITES

-Our site may contain links to websites owned by third parties.
-Information you share with a third party site is not subject to this privacy policy.
-Please review the privacy policy of any site you access through our site.
+Our sites may contain links to websites owned by third parties.
+Information you share with a third party site is not subject to this Policy.
+Please review the privacy policy of any sites you access through our sites.

 ### CHILDREN’S PRIVACY